KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 This will bind a ``CalloutContext`` to the view, then apply ``Callouts/ActionCallout`` and ``Callouts/InputCallout`` views that will show as these contexts change.

 The ``SystemKeyboard`` and ``KeyboardButton/Button`` will automatically apply this extension and update the callout contexts as you interact with the keyboard.

-## How to customize callout actions

-In KeyboardKit, a ``CalloutActionProvider`` can be used to provide dynamic callout actions.

-You can customize the callout actions by adding localized providers to the default ``StandardCalloutActionProvider``, or by replacing the ``KeyboardInputViewController/services`` provider with a custom ``CalloutActionProvider``.